Aishat-Akinyemi/aishatakinyemi.com-blog/cl3d84k9r0a6ly3nv9wzh6bc2.md

     **Directed graph**: has a sense of direction of how nodes are linked — which node contains which nodes. e.g. a folder has a file; a file has data content, not the other way around.

-    **Acyclic graph:** represents unidirectional pairwise relationship between nodes e.g. you can only move from a parent node to a child node.
+    **Acyclic graph:** represents a unidirectional pairwise relationship between nodes e.g. you can only move from a parent node to a child node.

     Merkle DAGs are used to represent hierarchical relationships.
 Since a CID is unique, DSNs, and other systems like Git, use them to represent relationships between objects with Merkle DAG.
 ![Merkle DAG.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1652976248461/8AxnmYpki.png align="left")